Karinza38/szepeviktor/README.md

 I'm excited to introduce you to my **Advanced Hosting Services**.
 With a deep understanding of the challenges developers face, I've designed these services to provide hosting solutions that can handle the demands of modern web applications, webshops, websites.

-1. More robust operations then errors
+1. More robust operations than failures
 2. More security than attacks
 3. More speed than expected